Slow Cooker Beef Barley Stew

 This homemade stew recipe will keep very well for a few days when stored in an airtight container in the refrigerator.
 Simply reheat single or multiple servings in the microwave or in a saucepan on the stovetop.

-This stew also freezes perfectly.
+This recipe freezes perfectly.
 Use either larger freezer-safe containers or smaller single-serving freezer containers, and then thaw them in the fridge overnight before reheating.
 It’s so wonderful to have these on hand for quick, delicious homemade meals!

 If you like this stew, you might also want to check out my Slow Cooker Beef and Sweet Potato Soup, which incorporates a bit of delicious Southwestern flair!